I saw these friend wonderful totes at the Chester Gallery last week. I love them!

 A Place to take Root.

+I found this funny pot at the Conran Store.
 It would be excitng with clusters of black pelargoniums or a hot red of some sort. it also needs something flopping over the sides.
 Time to fill my pots and I am very much behind.